franchsli/SignSpeak/README.md

 4.- Install dependencies:

-                        pip install -r requirements.txt --no-deps
+                        pip install -r requirements.txt --no-deps **NOTE**:  `--no-deps` flags is required because it'll install non tested libraries and you may encounter problems in the future.

 5.- Ensure everything works:

                         pytest tests.py

-If nothing happens, you're good to go!
+If all tests passed, you're good to go!
+It'll raise `DeprecationWarning: module 'sre_constants' is deprecated` but don't worry, this happens because tensorflow is installing that deprecated module.

 ## General Resources